-The proposed barrier removal project is located on central Whidbey Island just east of Coupeville, WA. on an unnamed tributary stream that flows directly into a nearby estuary habitat, Race Lagoon.
-Culvert #1893 limits fish access to rearing habitat in coastal tributary streams that flow into Race Lagoon.
-The culvert is located less than 200 feet upstream from the lagoon.
+The proposed barrier removal projects are located on central Whidbey Island just east of Coupeville, WA. on two unnamed tributary streams that flow directly into nearby estuary habitat, Race Lagoon.
+Both culvert barriers are located on Race Road are approximately 400 feet apart and limit fish access to rearing habitat in coastal tributary streams that flow into Race Lagoon.
+Culverts are each located less than 200 feet upstream from the lagoon.